supertylerc/eve-ng-azure/README.md

 # Usage

 The instructions below will get you a running EVE-NG instance.
-You can access it at `http://$name.$region.cloudapp.azure.com`.
-By default, this is `http://eve.westus2.cloudapp.azure.com`.
-Note that this is not encrypted, so whatever credentials you use to log into the web UI will be sent in clear-text, as will all other packets sent and received.
+You can access it at `https://$name.$region.cloudapp.azure.com`.
+By default, this is `https://eve.westus2.cloudapp.azure.com`.
 The default credentials of `admin/eve` can be used, and it is strongly recommended that you change these after you log in for the first time.

-> I'd love to have an improvement that sets EVE-NG up to use TLS by default,
+> The service is still available over HTTP and currently does not redirect to
-> but I currently don't have the cycles for that.
-A pull request to implement
+> HTTPS.
+A pull request to implement redirection is welcome, but for now,
-> that using Ansible would be gladly accepted.
+> make sure you're visiting `https://` and _not_ `http://`.

 I don't personally utilize the `click to telnet` feature of the native console, so the Network Security Group rules do not allow this functionality.
 In order